-The Jacobian of a (smooth, projective, geometrically integral) curve of genus $g$ is an abelian variety of dimension $g$ that is canonically associated to the curve.
+The Jacobian of a (smooth, projective, geometrically integral) curve $X$ of genus $g$ over a field $k$ is a $g$-dimensional principally polarized abelian variety $J$ that is canonically associated to $X$.

 - Review status: beta